BarisAlbayrakIEEE/StructuralAnalysis/README.md

 In other words, an action on an element shall be propogated through the descendants of the element.
 This could be performed using a proxy design pattern.
 However, a better/compact solution is to use a **directed graph** data structure for the memory management.
-The graph in the case of the SAA **is not acyclic** as the types have mutual dependencies by definition (e.g. panel and stiffener).
+There, by physical definition, exists mutual dependencies in case of the SAA.
+For example, a panel is formed by a plate supported by two side stiffeners against the axial loading while a stiffener is an extruded cross-section balanced by two side panels against the shear loading.
+Hence, both the panel and the stiffener depend on each other.
+However, this problem can be solved by delaying the dependencies to a higher definition.
+The SAA contains two fundamental types: engineering object (EO) and structural component (SC).
+The dependencies can be defined in the SCs (i.e. SC_Panel and SC_Stiffener) leaving the EOs (i.e. EO_Panel and EO_Stiffener) with the raw data (e.g. thickness).
+Now the SAA is free of the **cyclic relations**.
-Hence, the core data structure of the SAA is a **directed cyclic graph (DCG)**.
+Hence, the core data structure of the SAA is a **directed acyclic graph (DAG)**.

 Consider a geometry application (e.g. Dassault's Catia).
 The application would be simulated with a directed acyclic graph (DAG).